-- 3.1 A limited slip type differential with a ratio of 3.46:1 is fitted. - 3.2 Differential ratios may not be changed unless otherwise specified. - 3.3 All differentials are sealed and may not be opened unless otherwise specified. - 3.4 All differentials must be built and or rebuilt by TR-Tec. - 3.5 An oil cooler with a maximum of 40 rows may be fitted to cool differential oil.
+- 3.1 A limited slip type differential with a ratio of 3.46:1 is fitted. - 3.2 Differential ratios may not be changed unless otherwise specified. - 3.3 All differentials are sealed and may not be opened unless otherwise specified. - 3.4 All differentials must be built and or rebuilt by TR-Tec or a service provider designated by them in writing. - 3.5 An oil cooler with a maximum of 40 rows may be fitted to cool differential oil.
 Ducts for the cooler may be cut in a line directly behind the driver's seat.
 Rectangular duct holes may not exceed 200mm x 50mm and round duct holes may not exceed 100mm in diameter.
 A maximum of 4 of 75mm holes may be made in the boot lid to assist with oil cooler air flow